chiraggude/awesome-laravel/CONTRIBUTING.md

 Contributions are welcome, and are accepted via pull requests.
 Please review these guidelines before submitting any pull requests.

-## Adding to this list of Popular Packages
+## Adding to the list of Popular Packages

 Please ensure your pull request adheres to the following guidelines: